objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 			.attr("class","beacon-leader");

 ```
-Then append a svg text element for the screen name and 2 svg circles creating the frame for the player picture
+Then we append a svg text element for the screen name and 2 svg circles creating the frame for the player picture

 ```javascript
 	// name label on left